-3 credits; 2 lecture and 2 lab hours Students gather information and develop a comprehensive evidence-based design program for the following semester's senior design project.
-Through fact-finding and analysis, they explore the complexity of human interaction with, and functioning in the built environments.
-They define appropriate strategies and technologies that balance the forseeable impact on global and local environments, economy, and human health, safety and wellbeing.
-Students identify applicable laws, codes and standards to create design solutions.
-Prerequisite(s): ID 381, and ID 316 or ID 413. and EN 365.
+3 credits; 2 lecture and 2 lab hours

+Students gather information and develop

+a comprehensive evidence-based design

+program for the following semester's senior

+design project.
+Through factfinding and

+analysis, they explore the complexity of

+human interaction with, and functioning

+in the built environments.
+They define

+appropriate strategies and technologies that

+balance the foreseeable impact on global

+and local environments, economy, and

+human health, safety, and wellbeing

+Prerequisite(s): ID 381 and ID 316 or ID

+413 and EN 365.